Matthaeus07/Python/README.md

 # My Projects
-This is where ill post my first few beginner Python projects.
+This is where ill post my first few beginner Python projects I started with.

 You can do with it whatever you want!
 I don't mind.